2008 Heartland Championship

-The 2008 Heartland Championship was a provincial rugby union competition involving 12 teams from New Zealand split into two pools.
+The 2008 Heartland Championship was the third season of the Heartland Championship, a provincial rugby union competition involving 12 teams from New Zealand split into two pools.
 Matches started on Saturday 23 August 2008 and ended with the final on 25 October.

 The 2008 season was to be the last in its current format.
 On 11 August 2008 the New Zealand Rugby Union announced that Tasman and Northland would be the two teams relegated from the Air New Zealand Cup after the completion of the 2008 season.
 Both teams failed to meet criteria which included financial stability, population, player training and development, playing history, and administration.
 This might have meant that the Tasman union would have been split into its constituent Nelson Bays and Marlborough unions, and that the Heartland Championship would have needed to accommodate three further teams.
 On 26 September 2008 the New Zealand Rugby Union rescinded this decision.

 Wanganui won the Meads Cup and Poverty Bay won the Lochore Cup.
 Each team has reached the respective cup final in all three years of the Heartland Championship.
 Poverty Bay has won each Lochore Cup, while 2008 was Wanganui's first Meads Cup championship.

 Standings

-The 12 teams were split into two pools, with the top 3 from each pool after 5 rounds advancing to the Meads Cup round, whilst the bottom 3 from each pool played for the Lochore Cup.
+The 12 teams were split into two pools, with the top three from each pool after five rounds advancing to the Meads Cup round, while the bottom three from each pool played for the Lochore Cup.